Rodan + Fields ESSENTIALS Daily Body Moisturizer Review

 Review

-Results you may expect from using Rodan + Fields ESSENTIALS Daily Body Moisturizer:
+Does Rodan + Fields ESSENTIALS Daily Body Moisturizer Work?

-Quite moisturizing: Rodan + Fields ESSENTIALS Daily Body Moisturizer has a moisturizing rating of 4.4 out of 10.
+According to CreamScan analysis, Rodan + Fields ESSENTIALS Daily Body Moisturizer is quite moisturizing, with a moisturizing rating of 4.4 out of 10.

 Is it more humectant or occlusive?
 Rather humectant.
 It has a low occlusivity of 2.8 out of 10 and a moderate humectancy of 5.9 out of 10, primarily due to the high content of Glycerin (est. ≈4.0%).